Hypocisy/RPGCoreV3-Chinese-wiki/Arrow-Hit.md

-Triggers responsible for natural minecraft projectiles.
+Triggers responsible for natural minecraft projectiles, you also can use the [[Take Damage]] or [[Deal Damage]] trigger instead, checking for projectile damage types.
+This one is specific to identify the advanced mechanics.

 # Your arrow hit the target